2015 BC Culture Days Ambassadors

 Kat Wahamaa (Maple Ridge) Kat has been engaged in the arts and cultural community for over 40 in various areas including: music, dance, theatre, visual arts, community cultural development, advocacy and arts administration.
 She is a musical performer/touring artist and songwriter, a community arts facilitator and advocate for arts and social change and has coordinated numerous arts projects, festivals and special events and been active in a range of arts organizations throughout the lower mainland and beyond.
 Over the years she has championed local artists and initiatives and fostered connections between individuals and organizations on exhibitions, arts projects, festivals and events.
 In 2013, she received the Abbotsford Arts Council Christine Caldwell Outstanding Arts Advocate Award.
 She has personally experienced transformation, enrichment, cultural sharing and the joy of creating with others.
 She believes that the arts are integral to the full growth and development of all people and the advancement of humanity.

 Culture Days Event: Kat facilitated two projects: Where the Light Gets In and River Songs and Stories.
 The first was a group collage session at The Act with more than 50 participants of all ages.
 Ten community members were invited to send in photos of openings, literal portals such as doors, windows, vistas in nature or photos related to what they see in their neighbourhood that opens them to new ideas, experiences or simply opens their hearts.
-The second, a performance of water/river themed music, was held at the Port Haney Wharf to audience of 100 people in celebration of BC and International Rivers Day.
+The second, a performance of water/river themed music, was held at the Port Haney Wharf to an audience of 100 people in celebration of BC and International Rivers Day.